enoche/FREEDOM/README.md

 # FREEDOM
 Pytorch implementation for "A Tale of Two Graphs: Freezing and Denoising Graph Structures for Multimodal Recommendation" [arxiv](https://arxiv.org/abs/2211.06924).

+- :u5408: This model is integrated into [MMRec](https://github.com/enoche/MMRec) framework.

 ## Overview of FREEDOM
 <p>